 All Green County fair swine exhibitors will be required to self-identify their pigs using the Swine Photo Identification procedures.
-Exhibitors will be required to notch their own pigs, take one front head shot photo clearly showing the ear tag notches, and fill out the Swine id for each pig.
-There is no cost for the kits this year and exhibitors will need to print the paperwork needed for each animal.
-Swine Photo Identification kits will only be available online from March 30th – April 17th, 2020.
+Exhibitors will be required to tag their own pigs, using the RFID tags provided in you Swine Kit.
+You must take one front head shot photo clearly showing the ear tag in the pigs ears and fill out the Swine Photo ID Form for each pig.
+There is no cost for the kits this year and exhibitors will need to pick up the paperwork needed for each animal.
+Swine Photo Identification kits will only be available from March 30th – April 16th, 2021.

-Exhibitors will be required to notch their pigs or purchase pigs that have already been notched.
-Each pig for the Green County Fair, for your family, must have different notches.
-For more information on notches, print the Reference Guide – Introduction or the Universal Ear Notch ID .
+Exhibitors will be required to tag their pigs using the RFID tags provided.
 If you have further questions, please contact Loran Klitzman at 608-751-9858.
-Please keep track of your ear notch ID numbers because you will need to enter them on your Online Fair Entries.
+Please keep track of your RFID ear tag numbers because you will need to enter them on your Online Fair Entries.

 Swine will be tagged with ear tags at the Green County Fair on weigh-in day.
 More information will be forthcoming for this.

-Swine exhibitors will also be required to complete swine health verification forms, known as the Tyson Form, that include any medical treatments that were administered to the project animal.
+Swine exhibitors will also be required to complete swine health verification forms, known as the Swine Madatory form for Tyson that include any medical treatments that were administered to the project animal.
 New this year, Swine cannot be fed any feed that contains Ractopamine (commonly known as Paylean).
 Print the Ractopamine Fact Sheet for Exhibitors 2020 flyer and the Show Pig Nutrition 2020 flyer for your records.
 You can also visit the Wisconsin Youth Livestock Program webpage for more information.

-These forms will be must be turned in to the Extension Green County office by June 26th.
-For more information about changes to the 2020 Green County Fair Swine Show and registration procedure contact Extension Green County at 608-328-9440.
+Tyson forms must be turned in to the Extension Green County office by June 25th.
+For more information about changes to the 2021 Green County Fair Swine Show and registration procedure contact Extension Green County at 608-328-9440.

 Green County Opportunities